Spirit and Traditions | Spirit and Traditions | TJC

 Rim March

-The Rim March began in 1948, and has been an unbroken tradition since that time.
-As best can be determined, the Rim March started as a way to give a psychological advantage to our football team, much as the Indians did in the old westerns, silhouetting themselves on the canyon to intimidate the cowboys, so the Apache Band and Belles march the rim to show the Black and Gold.
-The march takes place approximately 45 minutes prior to kickoff.
+The Rim March began in 1948 and has been an unbroken tradition.
+As best can be determined, the Rim March started as a way to give a psychological advantage to our football team, much as the Native Americans did in the old westerns, silhouetting themselves on the canyon to intimidate the cowboys, so the Apache Band and Belles march the rim to show the Black and Gold.
+The march takes place approximately 45 minutes before kickoff.